 - Double Push-Button Folding Clasps

-You can also call it an advancement to the folding clasps.
+You can also call it an evolution in folding clasps.

 Single Push-Button Folding Clasps